Hyundai Flying Car: Key Patents behind Air Taxi

 Hyundai recently unveiled its S-A2 eVTOL aircraft at CES 2024, showcasing a major leap in urban air mobility.
-This innovative aircraft, designed for four passengers and a pilot, features quiet, efficient rotors and robust safety systems.
+This innovative air taxi, designed for four passengers and a pilot, features quiet, efficient rotors and robust safety systems.
 It aims to address urban travel needs with speeds up to 120 mph and ranges suitable for typical city trips.
 Hyundai plans to enter the market by 2028, focusing on affordability and sustainability.
 With advanced battery systems, noise reduction technology, and strict safety standards, Hyundai is set to lead the future of urban air transportation.

 Image Credit: Source